Pro Audio on Any Budget

 Popular gear debunked!

 - DT 770 Pro = I call this the AK-47 of headphones.
 They are incredibly realiable and difficult to break.
 They are not accurate at all.
 There are tons of mods for them, and they are easy to fix.
 They are great in the recording booth.
 Do not use them for mixing and mastering!
 They have a very “V-shaped” curve, poor response in the highs, a huge hump in the low-end, and poor sub bass.
 They are not bad headphones.
 Everyone should own a pair of DT770 Pros!
-Use them in the recording booth.
+Use them in the recording booth: they have good isolation, and clients and/or guests can abuse a pair of DT770 Pros with litle risk of actually breaking them.
+And if they do break, most repairs are easy to perform.
+These are the most durable headphones I have ever used, and my first pair is still going strong after nearly 20 years of use!
 I’ve used them as DJ headphones and they did well in that role.
-Do not use them for mixing, mastering, or anything where you need accuracy or “flat and neutral” headphones.
 They are incredibly comfortable, even if you wear glasses.
+Do not use them for mixing, mastering, or anything where you need accuracy or “flat and neutral” headphones!
+Your mixes will have over-emphasized bass mid bass, and too much or too little content in the highs.

 - Sony MDR-7506 = Another “V-shaped” response curve.
 The low-end is too boosted, and suffers from excessive distortion.
 The high end has peaks at about 3 kHz, 5 kHz, and 7 kHz.
 This often sounds like “treble harshness”.
 This can be useful for exposing problems in these frequency ranges.
 However, this makes them far from “relatively flat and neutral”.
-They are also relatively uncomfortable.
+They are also relatively uncomfortable for many users.
+The upside of the discomfort is that you may naturally take more breaks, but most people will probably prefer to use comfy headphones and take breaks when they want to, not when they get fatigued by their headphones.

 - Audio-Technica M50/M50x/M40/M40x. = See all of the above.

-- KRK monitors = Visit some pro studios and see if any of them are using KRK monitors.
-You’ll see Gelelec, Focal, Barefoot, Adam, and even Yamaha, but never KRK.
-KRK are like the Beats headphones, Kimber .45 pistols, Technics turntables, Pioneer mixers, and Harley-Davidson motorcycles, of near-field monitors: they spend more on marketing than on actually making a solid product, and people who have never used anything better will be impressed.
+- KRK Rokit monitors = Visit some pro studios and see if any of them are using KRK monitors.
+You’ll see Gelelec, Focal, Barefoot, Adam, Yamaha, Kali, and even the higher-end KRK models, but never KRK Rokits.
+KRK Rokits are like the Beats headphones, Kimber .45 pistols, Technics turntables, Pioneer mixers, and Harley-Davidson motorcycles, of near-field monitors: they spend more on marketing than on actually making a solid product, and people who have never used anything better will be impressed, but those who have used better gear will notice the flaws.

 Low Budget